McMinds-Lab/analysis_templates/wetlab_protocols/amplicon_SOPs/16S Two-Step MiSeq Library Prep SOP.md

 2. Aliquot master mix into PCR tubes (12 µL for this 12.5µL reaction).
 3. Add 0.5 µL of sample DNA to each experimental PCR tube.
 Use Milli-Q water for negative controls.
-4. Mix and spin down, and run the following thermocycler protocol:
+4. Mix and spin down, and run the thermocycler protocol "1st step amplicon":

 | Temperature (°C) | Time | --- |
 | --- | --- | --- |